w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 ### 14 [How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?](https://www.w3.org/TR/security-privacy-questionnaire/#private-browsing)

 ### 15 [Does this specification have both "Security Considerations" and "Privacy Considerations" sections?](https://www.w3.org/TR/security-privacy-questionnaire/#considerations)
 **Yes**.

-Mitigations for each security and privacy consideration are discussed in the appropriate sections of this document as well as the [WoT Security and Privacy Guidelines](https://github.com/w3c/wot-security/) document.
+Also, mitigations for each security and privacy consideration are discussed in the appropriate sections of the document as well as the [WoT Security and Privacy Guidelines](https://github.com/w3c/wot-security/) document.

 ### 16 [Do features in your specification enable origins to downgrade default security protections?](https://www.w3.org/TR/security-privacy-questionnaire/#relaxed-sop)